kma32527/csv-to-sqlite/README.md

 2) \<input-filename\>.log: A log with an entry containing the number of records received, number of records successfully inserted into the database, and number of records failed.
 3) \<input-filename\>-bad.csv: A csv file containing the records that failed to be inserted.

-### Why is the application not doing anything telling me that the table already exists?
+### Why is the application not doing anything and telling me that the table already exists?
 This occurs when a table with the name \<input-filename\> already exists in the database.
 Delete the table from the database and this application should run correctly.

 ## Overview